 Appointments are made by our full time appointment schedulers.
 The schedulers are also our telephone operators and have the ability to direct your call to the appropriate voice mailbox if you wish to leave a message for one of our Medical Assistants, Providers, or other member of our staff.

+If you are experiencing a life threatening emergency, dial 911.
 During office hours it is not uncommon for an emergency to arise.
-Emergencies will be seen as soon as the patient arrives.
-If you are experiencing an emergency, we ask that you please call the office prior to arriving. by contacting us in advance, we are able to provide you with any instructions you may need to know, but also we are able to determine whether your emergency requires a direct trip to the emergency room.
+Urgent needs will be seen as soon as the patient arrives.
+If you are experiencing an urgent, non-life threatening situation, we ask that you please call the office prior to arriving.
+By contacting us in advance, we are able to provide you with any instructions you may need to know, but also we are able to determine whether your emergency requires a direct trip to the emergency room.
 If there is not time to contact us, please do not hesitate to come directly to the office.
-However, if you feel your emergency is potentially life threatening, call 911 immediately for assistance.

 After office hours calls are directed to an answering service.
 When you dial the office at 480.981.3000, a recording advises you that the office is closed and provides you with a phone number for the answering service.
 Once you hang up and dial the answering service they take your message and determine whether the on call provider needs to be contacted.